DaniilFedotov/ctrade/README.md

 BINANCE_SECRET_KEY=XYZ  # Secret key for Binance exchange.
 ```
 You can generate secret key and add your server IP in ALLOWED_HOSTS.
-You can set up a bot account via @BotFather.
+You can set up a Telegram bot account via @BotFather.

 To use the trading bot you need to deploy containers.
 To do this you need
 to download Docker.
-For Linux you can use the following commands.
+For Linux, you can use the following commands.

 Installing console utility curl:
 ```sh